TV advertisements by country: South Korea

 In South Korea, a television advertisement is called a CF, an abbreviation for "commercial film".

 Under the current rules, terrestrial networks cannot take in-programme commercial breaks.
 So, the advertisements are usually put between the intro and the start of a programme, and between the end credits and the end of the programme.
 Terrestrial networks often divide some longer-length films like The Ten Commandments into parts and consider each part as an individual programme.
 Terrestrial networks can take commercial breaks during breaks in action during sports events.

 Pay-TV networks can take in-programme commercial breaks, although some pay-TV networks schedule advertisements in the same way that terrestrial networks do.
 Regulations for advertisements on terrestrial networks are more strict than those for pay networks.
 Non-South Korean networks are not subject to these regulations.
 Tobacco advertisements are prohibited.
+In recent years, advertisements focusing on corporate social responsibility, with a documentary-like but very short format, have also started to spread.
+An example is the recent Samsung campaign on CNN, which includes a series of spots, including one produced by ORBIS Production, about microplastics in the ocean, starring Italian marine biologist Martina Capriotti.